-First "de-burr" the body sides by gently stroking the emery board across both faces of the styrene body side.
+First "de-burr" the body sides and ends by gently stroking the emery board across both faces of the styrene body side.
 Also ensure all the rivet holes are free of any "nubs" left by the laser cutter.
-Push the top sill through its holes and check it sits flat on the body side and the rivets protrude the other side by 1 mm. remove, put a little super glue om the inner face of the sill and then push back through the rivet holes.
+Temporarily push the "angle irons" into their rivet holes to ensure they sit flat on the body sides.